 Have a two-sided discussion about the perils of drug dependence before your child enters their teen years.
 Don’t make threats or accusations—instead, gently explain the severity of using drugs.
 Don’t sugarcoat it—talk about opiates and heroin; explain how the chemicals in these drugs alter your brain permanently and how they can ruin lives and even kill you.
 Make sure you mention the legal consequences as well.
 Give an example of how you might refuse drugs in a social setting, and set clear rules and boundaries.

 If you think your child is using drugs, first, talk to your child.
-Then, seek the support of a trusted addiction treatment center.
-To learn more about how the team at Brightside Clinic can help you and your family, call (224) 205-7866 in Northbrook and (708) 292-0044 in Tinley Park.
-You can also visit the addiction treatment center online.
+Then, seek the support of a trusted addiction treatment center that specializes in teen opiate addiction treatment.